pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

     return trace.mean(("draw", "chain"))
 ```

-Next we set up a function to derive the survival and cumulative hazard functions for each individual.
+The cumulative hazard smoothes out the jumpy nature of base hazard function, giving us a cleaner picture of the degree of increased risk over time.
+This is (in turn) translated into our survival function, which nicely expresses the risk on the 0-1 scale.
+Next we set up a function to derive the survival and cumulative hazard functions for each individual conditional of their risk profile.

 ```{code-cell} ipython3
 def extract_individual_hazard(idata, i, retention_df, intention=False):